First-Year Seminar

 FYS 198 The Coming Apocalypse (4 Credits)

 It’s boom time for the End Times.
 Millennialists state with confidence that the world’s final hour is approaching: the signs are everywhere, for those who know how to see them.
 Eschatological scenarios abound, ranging from climate change desolation and nuclear annihilation to alien invasions and zombie uprisings.
 Every ending also heralds a new beginning, though; every apocalypse gives way to a post- apocalypse.
 By focusing on apocalyptic and post-apocalyptic stories across a variety of media and genres, this course considers the significance of the human predilection for telling stories about the end of humanity.
-Enrollment limited to 16 first-years.
+Restrictions: First-years only; students are limited to one first-year seminar.
+Enrollment limited to 16.
 WI {L}

 Fall, Spring, Variable